Shortis and Simpson run a world music choir, Worldly Goods.

 WORLDLY GOODS is a 60-voice community choir open to all comers.
 The repertoire is world music.
 No music reading skills or previous experience required.
 The joy of singing is the important ingredient.

 Worldly Goods was formed in 1998, and has performed at conferences, as part of festivals, in large community arts projects, and at their own concerts.
-Most recent performances have been at the National Archives Feb 2015, and at the High Court Dec 2014.
+After a pause due to COVID, they had their first performance for some time for the Women’s International Club at the Hellenic Club in Phillip, ACT, in March 2021.

 Moya Simpson’s voice workshops create a joyous, humorous and safe environment for vocal exploration ,harmony and improvisation.
 Participants experience the delight of singing with others, using calls, chants and songs from a variety of cultures around the world.
 They can be for advanced singers or those who sing secretly in the shower.
 She also works regularly with established groups and choirs on their vocal sound and repertoire development.